Zenika/spring-workshop/Slides/03_maven.md

 ## Your project manifest: pom.xml

-The heart of a maven project is the *pom.xml* file.
+The heart of a Maven project is the *pom.xml* file.

 Located at the root of your arborescence, it allows your to specify:

-- The *groupId*, *artifactId*, *version* of your project
+- The *groupId*, *artifactId*, *version* for your project
 - The packaging type (pom, jar, war, ear...)
-- Inheritance information from another maven project
+- Eventual inheritance from another Maven project (called the *parent* project)
 - The dependencies used
 - The description of the build process (by default, just compile and create a binary)